 Taos is one of the most stunningly situated small towns in North America, set on a high-desert mesa in the shadows of the 13,000-foot-high Sangre de Cristo mountains.
 A historic arts colony that retains its creative spirit today, this diminutive town of about 6,500 has long been favored by bohemians, free spirits, progressives, and gays and lesbians.
 Funkier and with far more affordable places to eat and stay than Santa Fe, Taos is a fantastic destination for hiking, biking, photography, and white-water rafting during the warmer months, and it's a terrific ski town in winter.
 First-rate, gay-friendly lodgings that won't set you back a fortune include the famed Taos Inn near the Plaza and the charming American Artists Gallery House B&B.

-Part of a small archipelago in British Columbia's Strait of Georgia, Salt Spring Island has long been a haven for artsy and outdoorsy sorts, and a popular weekend for residents of Vancouver and Victoria.
+Part of a small archipelago in British Columbia's Strait of Georgia, Salt Spring Island has long been a haven for artsy and outdoorsy sorts and a popular weekend destination for residents of Vancouver and Victoria.
 It's also considered to be one of Canada's favorite vacation spots among lesbians, although plenty of gay men come to experience the island's tranquility and unassuming beauty.
 Throughout this wooded, hilly island of nearly 10,000 residents, you'll find artists' studios, several fine beaches, hiking and biking terrain, organic restaurants and cafes, and many fishing and boating opportunities.
-The gay-owned, reasonably priced Salt Spring Island Inn is one of the most inviting accommodations in the main community on the island, Ganges Harbor - it has a great restaurant and popular bar on-site as well.
-Secluded Suncrest Cottage is perfect for romance-seekers.
+The gay-owned, reasonably priced Salt Spring Island Inn is one of the most inviting accommodations in the main community on the island, Ganges Harbor.
+It has a great restaurant and popular bar on-site as well.
+Secluded Suncrest Cottage is perfect for romance seekers.

-Smaller, more low-keyed, and less expensive than Provincetown, the scenic oceanside village of Ogunquit, Maine is one of New England's leading gay resort communities - it's just 90-minutes from Boston, and less than a half-hour from the gay-friendly Maine city of Portland.
-This dapper little village of about 1,200 that's home to an acclaimed summer theater and first-rate art museum and abounds with gay-owned accommodations, festive lobster shacks, and tasteful shops and boutiques, and it contains 3.5 miles of glorious sandy beach.
-Relatively affordable in summer, it's an absolute bargain during the fall and spring shoulder months.
+Smaller, more low-key, and less expensive than Provincetown, the scenic oceanside village of Ogunquit, Maine is one of New England's leading gay resort communities.
+It's just 90 minutes from Boston and less than a half-hour from the gay-friendly Maine city of Portland.
+This dapper little village of about 1,200 is home to an acclaimed summer theater and first-rate art museum, abounds with gay-owned accommodations, festive lobster shacks, and tasteful shops and boutiques, and contains 3.5 miles of glorious, sandy beach.
+Relatively affordable in summer, it's an absolute bargain during the fall and spring months.
 Try staying at the elegant 2 Village Square Inn or the inexpensive, well-located Ogunquit Beach Inn.

 This small, attractive mountain city within a few hours' drive of Atlanta is one of the South's most gay-welcoming communities.
-This temperate region known for its natural scenery has its share of ritzy places to stay at eat, but fear not - you'll find plenty of budget-friendly lodgings and cheap down-home restaurants, organic coffeehouses, arts and crafts galleries, inexpensive indie shops, and quirky gay bars.
-Asheville is renowned for its fine Arts and Crafts and Art Deco architecture - a great way to experience this is by staying in a vintage inn, such as Carolina B&B or the gay-owned North Lodge on Oakland, a stately 1904 stone house that offers plenty of perks (in-room DVD players, Wi-Fi, robes) at reasonable rates.
+This temperate region known for its natural scenery has its share of ritzy places to stay and eat, but fear not: you'll find plenty of budget-friendly lodgings and cheap down-home restaurants, organic coffeehouses, arts and crafts galleries, inexpensive indie shops, and quirky gay bars.
+Asheville is renowned for its fine Arts and Crafts and Art Deco architecture.
+A great way to experience this is by staying in a vintage inn, such as Carolina B&B or the gay-owned North Lodge on Oakland, a stately 1904 stone house that offers plenty of perks (in-room DVD players, Wi-Fi, robes) at reasonable rates.